An Absolute Guide to API Development

 To aid the development of APIs, there are several tools and technologies available in the market.
 To get a complete picture of creating an API, you need to be familiar with what they are.
 So, in this section, we will take a look at some of the popular tools that developers use.

-• GitHub: GitHub is an open-source repository service that lets developers manage their code files.
-Developers can save codes in private repositories and carry out functions like version control, commenting, etc.
+- GitHub: GitHub is an open-source repository service that lets developers manage their code files.
+Developers can save codes in private repositories and carry out functions like version control, commenting, etc. For added security and peace of mind, many developers also utilize third party solutions for automated GitHub backups to ensure their code is always safely stored and easily recoverable.

 Why Your Business Needs an API